mikejmcguirk/Neovim-Win10-Lazy/README.md

 - Create a PATH variable pointing to its location

-- ALE + prettier is used for formatting Markdown.
+- conform.nvim + prettier is used for formatting Markdown.
 Marksman does not contain a built-in formatter

 ### Other Setup Notes